I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

 Campbell Brown thinks of herself the same way.

-And Campbell Brown says, How could you leave us?
+And Campbell Brown says, how could you leave us?

 How could you betray your kind and so forth?

-Uh When the truth is that, you know, Campbell Brown's not in that league, and I don't know that you would really want to be, but they do.
+When the truth is that, you know, Campbell Brown's not in that league, and I don't know that you would really want to be, but they do.

-We don't have Campbell Brown.
+Now, we've got, we don't have Campbell Brown.

 I really do not like Obama, she said.

-See, this is so sad when the Democratic Party plays the class card and they try to divide America, and they try to say that somehow my opinion is less worthy than another person's because I have this wonderful life.
+See, this is so sad when the Democratic Party plays the class card and they try to divide America and they try to say that somehow my opinion is less worthy than another person's because I have this wonderful life.

 I have a wonderful life.